Are the recurring licensing costs for the Commercial Off-the-shelf Software(COTS) bothering you?

-One-size-fits-all is not the answer for most problem domains
+One Size doesn’t Fit All is not the answer for most problem domains

 COTS cannot support the tons of use-cases that various organizations may encounter.
 Even if COTS applications have rich feature sets, the feature sets may not fully cover the complex use cases of organizations.
 Companies use plugins, externally developed modules, and internal customizations to align their COTS portfolios to specific business requirements.

 Another reason not in favor of MOTS is the lack of standardization.
 If the COTS vendors made upgrades, then the MOTS portfolio had to apply these upgrades, and compulsorily so if it was related to security.

 COTS vendors are reluctant to integrate open-source technologies.
 The strategy is to monopolize the adoption of technology by not giving open-source technologies recognition.
 But in comparison to custom software applications, the open-source mix in COTS is still catching up.
 COTS introduces constraints in the way open-source features are leveraged.
 Most often, end-users are constrained to use proprietary technologies along with open source technologies.

 Irrespective of the budget constraint, custom software development is based on open-source technology.